 Serve with freshly made spatzle/spatzel.

-We’re just back from another great countryside tour.
-We visited Eger, a small town today with exciting history.
+We’re just back from another great countryside tour, a beautiful day touring Eger and the Eger wine country.
 The Eger Castle witnessed the extreme courage and patriotism of its defenders who withstood the Ottomans’ 5-week-long siege in 1542.

 We started by discovering Eger’s Basilica and the University, which is home to the Camera Obscura, Eger’s Eye, probably the most interesting thing in town.
 There are only 3 camera obscuras around the world, it’s so much fun to spy on what’s going on around the city.